• Skip to Content

 4

-Electives can be taken through any division of Johns Hopkins University including the School of Public Health, School of Medicine, School of Engineering, and all of the Social Science Departments.
+With SON PhD Program approval, electives can be taken through other divisions of Johns Hopkins University.
+Please consult the interdivisional registration page for more information.
 Some SON elective courses are offered every other year.
 Please check with the Academic Program Administrator regarding course offerings.
-Independent study credits do not count towards the 19 required elective credits.
-Students may request to apply up to six (6) 500 level course credits (in or outside the SON) toward their PhD program requirements.
+Independent study credits do not count toward the 19 credits of electives required.
+With SON PhD Program approval, students may apply up to 6 credits of a 500 level course offering (inside or outside the SON) toward their doctoral program requirements.

 5